Foods to Avoid With Fibromyalgia

 Fibromyalgia sufferers should ideally stay away from foods containing caffeine, including chocolate in addition to coffee and soft drinks.
 Caffeine increases the heart rate and blood pressure, placing additional strain on muscle tissue.

-- If you are a “chocoholic,” try to adopt the mantra “all things in moderation.”
+- If you love chocolate, try to adopt the mantra “all things in moderation.”
 Occasional bites of chocolate versus daily consumption of it as a comfort food can make or break how you feel.

-Sugar is a type of carbohydrate, a substance that provides energy for the body, and this often appeals to people whose fibromyalgia leaves them fatigued.
-It is short-term though, once the “sugar high” is gone.
+Sugar is a type of carbohydrate, which is a substance that provides energy for the body, and this often appeals to people whose fibromyalgia leaves them fatigued.
+It is short-term though, once the sugar high is gone.
 Too much sugar can pack on the pounds, leaving fibro patients in even more pain.

-If you’re craving something sweet, go for something with natural sugars, like a piece of fruit.
+If you are craving something sweet, go for something with natural sugars, like a piece of fruit.
 Also, if you do see a need for sugar in your diet, try to opt for unrefined organic sugars.
 Refined sugar (the white stuff) produces inflammation.